Estonian Students' Society: Founding

-The Estonian Students' Society was founded on 7 April 1870 (26 March 1870 according to the old calendar) by five undergraduate students and three Estonian intellectuals: Andreas Kurrikoff, Heinrich Rosenthal, Gustav Treffner, Hugo Treffner, Martin Wühner, Jakob Hurt, Wilhelm Eisenschmidt and Johann Voldemar Jannsen.
-They gathered to read the Estonian national epic Kalevipoeg in the first "Kalevipoeg evening", and decided to continue gatherings in the same form.
+The Estonian Students' Society was founded on 7 April 1870 (26 March 1870 according to the old calendar) by five undergraduate students and three Estonian intellectuals: Wilhelm Eisenschmidt, Jakob Hurt, Johann Voldemar Jannsen, Andreas Kurrikoff, Heinrich Rosenthal, Gustav Treffner, Hugo Treffner, and Martin Wühner.

+They gathered to read the Estonian national epic Kalevipoeg in the first "Kalevipoeg evening" and decided to continue gatherings in the same form.
 This decision led to the founding of the Estonian Students' Society, which became the first ethnic Estonian student fraternity.

 The 1880s

 In 1882 the society tried to establish itself as the corporation Vironia, following the model of Baltic German student corporations, but this was rejected by the other corporations.
-The name "Estonian Students' Society" came into use in 1883, when the organisation was registered with the University of Tartu as an academic-cultural society; this was the society's first legal registration.
+The name Estonian Students' Society came into use in 1883, when the organisation was registered with the University of Tartu as an academic-cultural society; this was the society's first legal registration.
 In 1889, the society began to publish journals (Est: albumid), consisting of scientific articles, essays and belletristic texts.

 Fraternitas Viliensis (1890)

 In 1890, the fraternity tried to establish itself as the corporation Fraternitas Viliensis, and this was accepted.
-Its establishment was however stopped by the Russian official Nikolai Lavrovski, head of the Riga Educational District, and this was the last main attempt to establish the Estonian Students' Society as a corporation; later attempts ended with membership splits and the founding of the corporations Fraternitas Estica (1907) and Sakala (1909), formed in frank imitation of the Baltic German corporations.
+Its establishment was however stopped by the Russian official Nikolai Lavrovski, head of the Riga Educational District.
+This was the last main attempt to establish the Estonian Students' Society as a corporation.
+Later attempts ended with membership splits and the founding of the corporations Fraternitas Estica (1907) and Sakala (1909), formed in frank imitation of the Baltic German corporations.

 Early 20th century

 A new building was completed in 1902, designed by Georg Hellat, one of the first professional Estonian architects, who borrowed from art deco and national romanticist styles.
-The blessing ceremony took place on 10–11 September 1902.
+The dedication ceremony took place on 10–11 September 1902.

-The organisation and its traditions were modelled after Baltic German corporations, but the beginning of the 20th century was a time of change, and some traditions like compulsory fencing lessons – peculiar to the corporations – were abandoned in September 1904.
+The organisation and its traditions were modelled after Baltic German corporations, but the beginning of the 20th century was a time of change.
+Some traditions like compulsory fencing lessons were abandoned in September 1904.
 The Estonian Students' Society also made membership voluntary, following the Baltic German corporations' general code of conduct (Allgemeiner Comment).

-In the Estonian War of Independence (1918–1920)

 On 24 November 1918 the Estonian Students' Society decided to join in corpore the Estonian military forces to fight in the Estonian War of Independence.
 Thirteen members died and 63 students and alumni were awarded the Cross of Liberty.

-During Estonian independence (1920–1940)

 In 1925 Johan Kõpp's Eesti Üliõpilaste Seltsi ajalugu I.1870–1905 (History of the Estonian Students' Society I.1870–1905) was published.
 The building was enlarged in 1930 following the design of architect Artur Kirsipuu.

 Symbols

+The fraternity's motto is Fortiter in re suaviter in modo or "Gentle in manner, resolute in execution".